 Second Sight: New Commissions

-In association with LUX, we are delighted to present a special Archive Screening Day preview of our upcoming 2020 national film tour exploring the legacy, methods, aesthetic strategies and histories of the UK’s Black Film Workshop Movement that developed throughout the 1980s.
+In association with LUX, we are delighted to present a screening of the new artists’ commissions from our upcoming 2020 national film tour exploring the legacy, methods, aesthetic strategies and histories of the UK’s Black Film Workshop Movement that developed throughout the 1980s.

-Earlier in the day, we will be screening two key films from the period – Martina Attille’s Dreaming Rivers and Milton Bryan’s The People’s Account (produced by Menelik Shabazz) – and in this session, will screen new artists’ moving image commissions from Ayo Akingbade, B.O.S.S. collective, Morgan Quaintance and Rehana Zaman.
+Our tour comprises archive films from the period – Martina Attille’s Dreaming Rivers, Milton Bryan’s The People’s Account and D. Elmina Davis’ Omega Rising Women of Rastafari – and at this event, we will screen the new artists’ moving image shorts we commissioned in response to the Movement; by artist filmmakers Ayo Akingbade, B.O.S.S. collective, Morgan Quaintance and Rehana Zaman.

 Films in the programme